open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

 | Proposed specification changes are verified by prototypes for the scenarios and examples below. | 11/15/2021 |
 | The [specification for HTTP semantic conventions for tracing](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/http.md) is fully updated according to this OTEP and declared [stable](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/versioning-and-stability.md#stable). | 11/30/2021 |

+## General concepts

+There are several general OpenTelemetry open questions exist today:

+* What does a config language look like for overriding certain defaults.
+  For example, what HTTP status codes count as errors?
+* How to handle additional levels of detail for spans, such as retries and redirects?
+  Should it even be designed as levels of detail or as layers reflecting logical or physical interactions/transactions.
+* What is the data model for links?
+What would a reasonable storage implementation look like?

+Answering to these questions will most likely affect the way scenarios and open questions below will be addressed.

+> NOTE.
+This OTEP captures a scope for changes should be done to existing experimental semantic conventions for HTTP, but does not propose solutions.

 ## Scope: scenarios and open questions

 > NOTE.
 The scope defined here is subject for discussions and can be adjusted.